-A bush ranger answering a call at Lewa Nature Conservancy in Kenya.
+A KWS ranger answering a call at Lewa Nature Conservancy in Kenya.
 Image courtesy of Amit Vitale.

 With your help, this is where we come in:

 To bring this agenda of wildlife violence on the discussion table and disrupt the conversation, escalating it as an urgent topic in wildlife conservation and global security.
 The world must know about wildlife being a casualty of terrorism so we may find solutions to stop the slaughter due to greed-driven human conflicts.

 Wildlife trafficking, violence, and exploitation is not just about the wildlife anymore, it’s also about global security.
 Our security.
 We know that this is a complex issue to wrap our heads around so we just decided to simply call it Wildlife Terrorism, for it brings so much misery and death to so many people and wildlife.
 The result is the Extinction Economy.

 The urgency is now, before it’s really too late.

 We increase public awareness—through consulting, education, public relations, and research—on the role of human conflict (corruption, organized crime, terrorism, tribal violence) plays in poaching the feeds wildlife trafficking resulting into the Extinction Economy.

 We influence public policy channels to combat poaching and human violence against wildlife by supporting legislation favoring wildlife conservation on the international, national, state, and local levels.